deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 ### ROUTE ORDERING

-### R1 -----------------------------------------

-* In Listing 15-12, I defined a new route and placed it before all of the others in the RegisterRutes method.
-* I did this because routes are applied in the order in which they appear in the RouteCollection object.
-* The MapRoute method adds a route to the end of the collection, which means that routes are generally applied in the order in which they are defined.
+In *Listing 15-12*, a new route was defined before others in the *RegisterRoutes* method.
+This happend because the routes are applied in the order they apear in the *RouteCollection* object.
+This order means that the MapRoute method adds a route to the end of the collection.
-* I say "generally" because there are methods that insert routes in specific locations.
-* I tend not to use these methods, because having routes applied in the order in which they are defined makes understanding the routing for an application simpler.

 <!--
 > SUMMARRY AND UPDATE ==========================